 International research has shown that complementary therapies may assist with symptoms associated with cancer treatment including pain, nausea, fatigue, anxiety and depression.
 Please refer to the Research and Education page for further information.

-SolarisCare St John of God operates under a collaborative agreement with St John of God Hospital Subiaco, and is available to patients at that hospital.
+SolarisCare St John of God operates under a collaborative agreement with St John of God Hospital Subiaco, and is available to patients and carers at that hospital.

 SolarisCare observes legislative requirements of privacy and confidentiality.